nathanbirrell/natee.biz/resume-lead.md

   </h3>

   <p>Software Engineer with over ten years of experience, from some of Australia’s largest companies to small teams in fast-growing startups.</p>
-  <p>Currently motivated to continue developing my abilities in team leadership, beyond those of an individual contributor.</p>
+  <p>Currently motivated to continue developing my abilities in team leadership, beyond those of an individual contributor.
+Open-minded engineer who typically thrives in empowered, multidisciplinary teams with a strong sense of purpose.</p>
-  <p>Open-minded engineer who typically thrives in empowered, multidisciplinary teams with a strong sense of purpose.</p>
+  <p>I also enjoy 🏄🏼‍♂️ surfing, 🚴🏼 bicycles and ☕️ espresso.</p>

 </div>
 <div>